ktomkins1/NCAP-SDK/README.rst

 vagrant-hostmanager*

-If automatic discovery doesn't work you can use the following workaround. you must specify the server IP address in the Advanced options for the Spark client.
+If automatic discovery doesn't work you can use the following
+workaround: You must specify the server IP address in the Advanced options for the Spark client.
 The default configuration for the Vagrant box is an IP of: